-At the special meeting with Bishop Peter on Wednesday 11th April, which was open to everyone it was REGRETFULLY agreed to that the Parish of Birmingham Gardens will close on Sunday 1st July, 2018.
+At the special meeting with Bishop Peter on Wednesday 11th April, which was open to everyone, it was agreed that the Parish of Birmingham Gardens, REGRETFULLY, will close on Sunday 1st July, 2018.

 2018 Parish A.G.M.